 - Active Dry Yeast - Double check the brand you use is gluten free.
 Red Star Platinum is NOT gluten free!
 (Other Red Star yeast is okay.)

 - Psyllium Husk Powder - My blend uses psyllium husk powder instead of xanthan or guar gum.
-It works really well to hold this bread together.
+It works well to hold this bread together.

 - Eggs - Use size large.